kubernetes-sigs/gateway-api/site-src/concepts/api-overview.md

 ## TLS Configuration

-TLS is configured on Gateway listeners.
-Additionally, TLS certificates can be configured on route objects for certain self-service use cases.
+TLS is configured on Gateway listeners, and may be referred to across namespaces.

 Please refer to [TLS details](/guides/tls) for a deep dive on TLS.